 Expression and Purification of Antibodies

 Grow CHO cells in 200 milliliters of media in delong Erlenmeyer baffled flasks [1].
 Combine 5 milliliters of CHO FreeStyle media with 50 micrograms of variable heavy clone DNA and 75 micrograms of variable light clone DNA in a 15-milliliter tube [2], then vortex the tube.
 Leave the mixture at room temperature for 5 minutes [3].
-Authors: How do you pronounce CHO?
+Authors: How do you pronounce CHO? ch-oh

 WIDE: Establishing shot of talent walking to the incubator, opening it, and taking out the cells.